carlosror/la_crimes/README.md

 ### Motivation

-I wanted an equivalent of [this Hillsborough County website](http://gis.hcso.tampa.fl.us/PublicGIS/CrimeMapping/), i.e., I wanted to be able to enter an O.C. address or landmark and get a plot of criminal activity within a given radius of that address/landmark.
+I wanted an equivalent of [this Hillsborough County website](http://gis.hcso.tampa.fl.us/PublicGIS/CrimeMapping/), i.e., I wanted to be able to enter an L.A. county address or landmark and get a plot of criminal activity within a given radius of that address/landmark.

 ### Technologies